 Our Company was originally established as The8Games Co., Ltd., in Seoul, Korea in 2008, an interactive entertainment studio focused on the development and publishing of casual games and mobile applications.
 In 2016, DUG acquired a controlling stake in our Company and the remaining stake was acquired by DUG in 2017, making us a wholly-owned subsidiary.
-Later in 2017, DUG also acquired DDI-US through our Company, believing that our strengths are highly complementary to DDI-US for creating more powerful social casino gaming content.
-We hold DDI-US through DUD, which is our wholly-owned subsidiary that fully owns DDI-US.
+Later in 2017, DUG also acquired DDI-US from IGT through our Company, believing that our strengths are highly complementary to DDI-US for creating more powerful social casino gaming content.
+Following the acquisition, DDI-US began to leverage IGT's expansive selection of land-based casino content, which we continue to utilize through a licensing agreement, to release proven slot titles designed to enrich the authentic playing experience of our games.
+Additionally, DUG provides our Company with a strong catalogue of casino content and the operating expertise of an early mover and leader in social casino gaming.
+We currently operate in the United States through DDI-US, our wholly-owned subsidiary.
 We changed our name to DoubleDown Interactive Co., Ltd. in December 2021.
+Our current corporate structure is as follows: